wukefe/cuda-reduction/readme.md

 ### Overview

-Given a one-dimension vector which has **N** integers, implement a reduction operation in CUDA.
+Given a one-dimension array (i.e. vector) which has **N** integers, implement a reduction operation in CUDA.

 ### Implementation